-To better understand the types of students being served and to examine access to 21st CCLC services, the Grace Place for Children and Families (Elementary School) 21st

-CCLC Program also submitted racial and ethnic data about those students participating in the program.
-Of the 198 students enrolled in the 21st CCLC program thus far in the program year, ethnicity and race was reported for all students.
-Looking at those students on whom race/ethnicity was reported, as shown in Table 9-3, 23 21st CCLC student participants (11.6%) were identified by their parents or self-identified as 'Black' or 'African American'; 172 (86.9%) were identified as 'Hispanic American' or 'Latina(o)'; and 1 (0.5%) were identified as 'white' or 'Caucasian American.'
-Regularly participating students (i.e., those attending at least 30 days of 21st CCLC programing) had a similar distribution when looking at the 183 regularly participating students on whom such data was submitted (100% of the 183 regular participants in this program).
-Indeed, as shown in Table 9-4, regularly participating 21st CCLC students consisted of 10.9% of students identified by their parents or self-identified as 'Black' or 'African American'; 87.4% were identified as 'Hispanic American' or 'Latina(o)'; and 0.5% were identified as 'white' or 'Caucasian American'.
-As such, it appears that the Grace Place for Children and Families (Elementary School) 21st CCLC Program was successful in retaining students across all racial and ethnic groups.
-The ability of the Grace Place (Elementary) to attract and retain students from all races is a testament to both the programming provided and the commitment of the students and families enrolled in the program.
+To better understand the types of students being served and to examine access to 21st CCLC services, the Grace Place for Children and Families (High School) 21st CCLC Program also submitted racial and ethnic data about those students participating in the program.
+Of the 187 students enrolled in the 21st CCLC program thus far in the program year, ethnicity and race was reported for all students.
+Looking at all participating students on whom race/ethnicity was reported, distributions are shown in Table 9-3.
+Regularly participating students (i.e., those attending at least 30 days of 21st CCLC programing) had a similar distribution when looking at the 122 regularly participating students on whom such data was submitted (100% of the 122 regular participating in this program), as shown in Table 9-4.
+As such, it appears that the Grace Place for Children and Families (High School) 21st CCLC Program was successful in retaining students across all racial and ethnic groups.
+The ability of the Grace Place (High School) to attract and retain students from all races is a testament to both the programming provided and the commitment of the students and families enrolled in the program.